mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 ### Targeting our elements

+Up to this point, we've been writing JSX and letting React build the DOM from them.
+Most of the time, we don't need to target specific elements in the DOM because we can use React's state and props to control what gets rendered.
+To manage focus, however, we _do_ need to be able to target specific elements.

+This is where the `useRef()` hook comes in.

-To focus on an element in our DOM, we need to tell React which element we want to focus on and how to find it.
-React's [`useRef`](https://react.dev/reference/react/useRef) hook creates an object with a single property: `current`.
+`useRef()` creates an object with a single property: `current`.
 This property can be a reference to anything we want, and that reference can be looked up later.
 It's particularly useful for referring to DOM elements.

 Change the `import` statement at the top of `Todo.jsx` so that it includes `useRef`: